 This drawback should not deter anyone from downloading Tony Hawk’s: Pro Skater HD and then kicking it old school.
 However, gamers who also own a PS3 should just wait until its available on PlayStation Network.

-You may be too old to rock out at the Vans Warped Tour but your old enough to appreciate Tony Hawk’s: Pro Skater HD on XBL.
+You may be too old to rock out at the Vans Warped Tour but you’re old enough to appreciate Tony Hawk’s: Pro Skater HD on XBL.
 It has problems but its still the same game you played back in the day.

 Final Score: 7/10